trikona-nagaraj/Finance-Data-Analysis-via-SQL/README.md

 - Step 6: Calculating Gross Price Total

-        Finally, I calculated the gross price total for each transaction by multiplying the sold quantity by the gross price
+        Finally, I computed the gross price total for each transaction by multiplying the sold quantity by the gross price